 For patios and pool decks that are new or in excellent shape and have never been painted, an H & C colored stain might be the solution.

 Many clients buy the "BIG BOX STORE" epoxy and try it themselves.
 I will say that the time you spend getting the materials and installing takes more time than you will think.
 In addition, the floor will come up in time.
 However, if you are compelled to do it yourself let us make a recommendation to SHOTBLAST your floor which is always the recommended prep method to all epoxy coating jobs.
 For $2.00 sf we will come out and prep the floor so it is ready for your coating.
 A typical 2 car garage will take approximately 2-2.5 hours to shot blast.

 I was told that I could get a floor installed in -1- day.
 You can but it won't last.

 Polyurea, like all urethanes, were never designed as primers for floor coatings.
-And although diamond grinding is an accepted method of floor prep, its nowhere near the best.
+And although diamond grinding is an accepted method of floor prep, it is nowhere near the best.